 Next, Plumbing Connection plumbers push the camera through the sewer pipe from the clean out to the sanitary main, while they closely inspect and comment about any breaks or blockages in the sewer pipe line.
 The entire inspection is digitally recorded with the technician’s comments and sent to you via email.

-WHEN IS A CAMERA INSPECTION NECESSARY?
+WHEN SHOULD A CAMERA INSPECTION TAKE PLACE?

 A SEWER LINE VIDEO CAMERA INSPECTION CAN BE BENEFICIAL WHEN: